mediocregopher/blog.mediocregopher.com/_posts/2018-09-29-mr-worldwide-pt-1.md

 ## Milan, Italy

 My first impression of Milan was: "Wow, this place is sketchy".
 The streets were dirty, old, and covered in graffiti.
-There were homeless everywhere, people selling bootleg clothes in the street, scammers targeting tourists, and a general disheveldness which Munich didn't have.
+There were homeless people everywhere, people selling bootleg clothes in the street, scammers targeting tourists, and a general disheveldness which Munich didn't have.
 But on the other side of that coin, Milan is one of the fashion capitals of the world, and everywhere I looked there were also beautiful people in expensive looking clothes, driving fancy